-Since last year, the works of art in the Alte Pinakothek, Pinakothek der Moderne and Schack Collection can also be experienced in digital form: The online collection lists 25,000 works of art.
+The works of art in the Alte Pinakothek, Pinakothek der Moderne and Schack Collection can also be experienced in digital form: The online collection lists 25,000 artworks.
 Visitors can view all paintings, sculptures and drawings, sorted by category and era.
 Virtual tours per room are also possible - even in the Neue Pinakothek, which will remain closed until 2025 due to renovation work.
 The offer was already supplemented in spring with, among other things, the hashtag #Kunstminute: on the YouTube channel, for example, there are interesting conversations with curators.
-Another new addition is the live-broadcast on their Instagram account: Paintings, art connoisseurs and followers meet here for an exchange.
-The Pinakotheken also want interaction – so you can and should ask live-questions!
+Also new are the live broadcasts on the Instagram account, which can also be watched afterwards as IGTV.

-In addition to an exciting knowledge-podcast, the Deutsches Museum now also offers virtual 360-degree tours or guided tours through its exhibition rooms on Youtube.
-So far, for example, you can already explore the special exhibition "Cosmos Coffee", take a live walk through the "Pharmacy" or the "Historical Aviation" and soon you can also take a streamed tour of the popular mine.
+In addition to an exciting knowledge-podcast, the Deutsches Museum now also offers virtual 360-degree tours through its exhibition rooms on Youtube.
+You can explore the special exhibition "Cosmos Coffee", take a live walk through the "Pharmacy" or the "Historical Aviation" or take a streamed tour of the popular mine.
 On the canal there are also many exciting lectures by scientists for adults, children learn from exciting experiments in physics in the series "Everything that ..." - simply explained!

-The Design Museum Die Neue Sammlung has a special offer for the time at home: since 21 February, you can listen at Sound of Design to the sounds of certain design objects online.
+The Design Museum Die Neue Sammlung has a special offer for the time at home: you can listen at Sound of Design to the sounds of certain design objects online.
 Radio, vacuum cleaner and espresso machine are assigned to different decades, and there is also a collage of the typical sounds for the respective decade.
-Visitors can also take a virtual tour of the current exhibition "Danner Rotunda" - even with VR glasses, if you have one at home.
+On the website, visitors can take a virtual tour of the current exhibition "Danner Rotunde" - even with VR glasses, if you have one at home.
 Even the last Ingo Maurer exhibition can still be experienced online.

 Villa Stuck digitally entertains all those who stayed at home under the matching hashtag #Stuckathome.
-Canceled concerts become a live DJ set, artists such as Thierry Geoffroy give live insights into their work and their studio or people simply discuss the big questions online in the philosophical foyer.
-In addition, Villa Stuck goes live on Instagram - then visitors can ask their questions directly to the museum director.
+On Facebook and YouTube, artists like Thierry Geoffroy give live insights into their work and their studio or people simply discuss the big questions online in the philosophical foyer.
+In addition, Villa Stuck regularly goes live on Instagram - and talks to artists or shows insights into new exhibitions.

 The Museum of Urban and Contemporary Art, also known as MUCA, is Germany's first museum for street art.
 And you don't have to do without it, even if the museum is currently closed.
 On Instagram, the team takes its visitors digitally into the museum's everyday life and work, on the website you can listen to podcasts and radio recordings, as well as take a video tour of the current exhibition.
 Similarly, visitors can also take a walk on the Street Art Tour through Munich - for example, art can be seen at the underpass at Candidplatz.